telitas/PSVBAInternationalize/README.md

 ## NOTE

-This module imprementation is very lazy because I wish VBA would be replaced to other languages in the near future.
+This module imprementation is very lazy because I hope VBA would be replaced to other languages in the near future.

 ## License